arnab-basak/expenseTracker/README.md

 # expenseTracker
 A personal Ionic-AngularFire expenseTracker mobile App

+This project has been scafolded using Yeoman's Ionic generator.

 This is a personal project to track and manage salary and the expenses occuring in a particular period of time.

 Please feel free to test the project and help on suggesting new features.